Coparenting in PSP Families

 Validation

-Positive public perception can be experienced as validation by PSP family members.
+Positive public perceptions can be experienced as validation by PSP family members.
 If the public appreciates what the PSP does, then it can make all of the commitment and sacrifices feel worthwhile.
 Sometimes, however, gratitude is shown only to the PSP, and the roles of SSOs and other family members are not considered.
 When families are not recognized, they may feel that their contribution is not well understood.

 Civic mindedness